Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Introduction

 \subsection{Swallow tails and new invariant (Sec.~\ref{s:swallow_tail})}

 Besides providing a new graphical representation of the energy levels, the {\it new feature} revealed by the numerical range is the presence of {\it cusps} forming {\it swallow tails} on the first excited critical value curve (see Fig.~\ref{f:geometry}).
 A \textit{\textbf{cusp}} is a stable singular point where two branches of a curve converge to a common tangency point, the two branches being on either side of the tangent (Sec.~\ref{s:swallow_tails}).
-A \textbf{\textit{swallow tail}} is a generic singularity phenomenon consisting of two cusps that are connected by an arc defining the tangents at the cusps and a crossing of the two remaining tangents.
-(A swallow tail typically occurs when tomographically projecting a 3-dimensional object to a 2-dimensional space; see~\cite{Arnold1994,Arnold1993,ArnoldGusein-ZadeVarchenko1985,arnold_birthday} for precise exposition.)
-Most importantly, in the class of problems classically characterized by a (super)steep energy anti-crossing, the gap in this new formulation occurs between the arc connecting the two cusps of the swallow tail of the first excited state and the boundary curve of the ground state (see Fig.~\ref{f:unfolding}(b) for a theoretical illustration and Fig.~\ref{f:high_barrier_small_y}for a real adiabatic problem).
+A \textbf{\textit{swallow tail}} is a generic singularity phenomenon consisting of two cusps that are connected by an arching edge abutting the tangents at the cusps and a crossing of the two branches abutting the tangents on the other side of the connecting arc (see Fig.~\ref{f:unfolding}(b)).

+Most importantly, in the class of problems classically characterized by a (super)steep energy anti-crossing, the gap in this new formulation occurs between the arching edge connecting the two cusps of the swallow tail of the first excited state and the boundary curve of the ground state (see Fig.~\ref{f:unfolding_details} for a theoretical illustration and Fig.~\ref{f:high_barrier_small_y}for a real adiabatic problem).

 Regarding the ``mild" gap, it is topologically different in that the local minimum between the boundary and the first excited critical value curve does not occur at a swallow tail, as shown by Fig.~\ref{f:barrier_high_Hamming}, top left-hand panel.